 1. De-clutter your trading desk

-2. Clean up your day trading computer
+2. Clean up your trading computer

 However, it is often overlooked because it doesn’t really stand in our way.
-Well, until your computer starts to slow down and on some occasions stop responding to your click on the “Buy” button.
+Well, until your computer starts to slow down and stop responding to your click on the “Buy” button.

 3. Remove one trading indicator

-When it comes to trading indicators, “the more, the merrier” is not true.
-More indicators need more time to interpret and might very well lead to analysis paralysis.
+With more indicators, you need more time to interpret, and they might very well lead to analysis paralysis.

 - How to Trade with Price Action